Contents

 The answer is “Absolutely Yes”.
 It’s mandatory to have travel insurance for any trekking activities.

-Mount Kilimanjaro is beyond 5,000m and you should make sure that your policy provides cover up to 6,000 meters as the requirement for Mount Kilimanjaro climbing.
+Mount Kilimanjaro is above 5,000 meters, and you should ensure your policy provides cover up to 6,000 meters, as required for Mount Kilimanjaro climbing.

 You should not be allowed to climb Kilimanjaro without showing proof of travel insurance coverage.

-The weather is unpredictable and anyone can fall sick with no regard to experience or age.
+The weather is unpredictable, and anyone can fall ill regardless of experience or age.

 Trip to Kilimanjaro operates in very remote parts of the world, thanks to technology.